JustYakin/Movie-app/README.md

 <h1>npm start</h1>
 Runs the app in the development mode.
 <p>
-Open http://localhost:9000 to view it in the browser.
+Open <a href="http://localhost:9000"> to view it in the browser.
 </p>